BetonQuest/BetonQuest/docs/API/Logging.md

         There is one special behavior if the BetonQuestLogger is created with a topic.
         In that case the `CachingBetonQuestLoggerFactory` will create a new instance for each different topic, but it will still cache the instances for the same topic or without a topic.
-    ---

-After you now have a `BetonQuestLoggerFactory` instance, you can create a `BetonQuestLogger` instance using one of the following methods:
+Now that you have a `BetonQuestLoggerFactory` instance, you can create a `BetonQuestLogger` instance using one of the following methods:

 !!! note ""

     === "Without topic"
-        !!! abstract ""
-            This is a the standard way to create a BetonQuestLogger instance.
+        This is the default way to create a BetonQuestLogger instance.

         ````java linenums="1"
         final BetonQuestLogger logger = loggerFactory.create(MyClass.class);
         ````

     === "With topic"
-        !!! abstract ""
         This is useful if you want to give your log messages a prefix like `(Database)`.
         Mainly _PascalCase_ should be used for topics and they should be short and meaningful to the user.

         ````java linenums="1"
         final BetonQuestLogger logger = loggerFactory.create(MyClass.class, "MyCustomTopic");
         ````

-    !!! warning "Get the logger in your JavaPlugin class" The methods described above don't work for your plugin's main class (or any other class that extends `Plugin`).
+    !!! warning "Getting the logger in a class that extends `Plugin`" The methods described above don't work for your plugin's main class (or any other class that extends `Plugin`).
         Create the logger instance in the `onEnable()` method instead like this: